Skip to Content

 Year-Round Shedding

 Though the period in which your German Shepherd blows his coat will be the worst when it comes to shedding, he will continue to shed year-round.
-When you consider his physical and athletic size and his vast hair, you’ll understand why he seems to shed all the time.
+Considering his physical and athletic size and vast hair, you’ll understand why he seems to shed all the time.

 This year-round shedding is the same for both the short-haired (including medium/plush-haired) and long-haired varieties.